mrachuta/shell-scripts/README.md

 ## pgconfigurator

 Script used to configure contenerized postgresql database.
-To use script, mount it under /docker-entrypoint-initdb.d/pgconfigurator.sh with read/write permissions.
+To use script, mount it under:

+/docker-entrypoint-initdb.d/pgconfigurator.sh

+with read/write permissions.
 It will be executed automatically, when container will be created.